Session Recording and Playback

 Session recordings are stored in a NFS/EFS filesystem that you specify in the PrivX configuration, recordings are secured using a three-tiered mechanism:

 - Each trail file is secured with a unique key

 - Each trail in turn within a trail file is also secured with a unique key

 The master key is stored in the keyvault while the trail-specific keys are stored in the filesystem.
-Additionally, the trail-file names and dates are obfuscated on purpose, making it impossible to associate files to sessions.
+Optionally, the trail-file dates can be obfuscated, making it difficult for a malicious user to associate files to sessions.
 Obfuscation option can be set under Administration → Settings → Global

 What is the format of the recordings?

 The recordings are native SSH/Guacamole (RDP) protocol streams.